home > county list > macro moths > (331 of 520)

 Lifestage data

 Overwinters as a small larva.
-Larva Sept-May, feeding mainly at night until mid April.
-It forms a cocoon in the soil but does not change into a pupa for several weeks.
+Larva Sept-May, feed mainly at night until mid Apr.
+Forms cocoon in the soil but does not change into pupa for several weeks.

 map